-Dairies are also turning to the warm California sun to power their farms.
-More than 150 California dairy farms generate solar energy, reducing their use of fossil fuel-based energy and producing more than 190 million kWh of energy annually, enough to meet the electricity needs of 32,000 homes.
-In Tulare County - the nation's largest dairy county - 74 dairy solar projects produce enough energy equivalent to the electricity needs of more than 20,000 homes.
+Dairies are also using the warm California sun to power their farms.
+More than 150 California dairy farms generate solar energy, reducing their use of fossil fuel-based energy and producing more than 190 million kWh of energy annually - enough to meet the electricity needs of 32,000 homes.
+In Tulare County - the nation's largest dairy county - 74 dairy solar projects produce the amount of energy equivalent to the electricity needs of more than 20,000 homes.